g-battaglia/kerykeion/README.md

 ...
 ```

+In the charts, by default, the mean nodes (M) are displayed, while the true nodes are not displayed.
+To display them, you need to edit the configuration file (kr.config.json).

 ## JSON Support

 The astrological subject, which is the base of data used in the library, can be easily serialized to JSON with the `json` method.